 Also an established carver, Barlow’s work has been displayed at various museums throughout New Zealand including Museum of New Zealand Te Papa Tongarewa, Auckland Museum To tatou Tamaki Makaurau, and Rotorua Museum Te Whare Taonga o Te Arawa.
 Today his carvings are predominantly commissioned privately as family taonga, traditional treasures representing past ancestors designed to be passed down from generation to generation.

-Having spent his childhood and most of his adult life in Hutt Valley, Wellington; the artist currently resides across the Tasman, however his contemporary art practice never strays too far from his homeland of Aotearoa New Zealand.
+Having spent his childhood and most of his adult life in Hutt Valley, Wellington; the artist currently resides in Blenheim, a town in the Marlborough region of the South Island of New Zealand.
 Barlow’s career to date has garnered impressive accolades, including becoming a finalist in the revered Wallace Art Awards in 2020.
 In 2018 he was named runner-up for the People’s Choice award at the Adam Portraiture Awards, and went on to place 3rd in the category in 2020.
 Barlow then gained a merit award as well as winning the People’s Choice award at the 2021 Parkin Drawing Prize for The Resurrection of Kahungunu, as well as a finalist in 2022.
 His work appears in collections in New Zealand, Australia, and further afield in Asia, Europe and North America.
 Bio by Parnell Gallery, Auckland.